 If your employees have student loans with high interest rates, refinancing can help them reduce their rate and save money over the length of their loan.
 And, by lowering their interest rate, more of their payment will go toward their principal instead of interest charges, so they can get out of debt faster.

-ELFI customers have reported that they are saving an average of $272 every month and should see an average of $13,940 in total savings after refinancing their student loans1.
+ELFI customers have reported that they are saving an average of $214 every month or will see an average of $18,699 in total savings after refinancing their student loans1.
 When combined with employer contributions, refinancing can be an effective tool to pay off student loan debt.

 Helping Employees During COVID-19

 During these difficult times when so many are reeling from the coronavirus outbreak, offering benefits like student loan repayment assistance can make a major impact on your employees’ lives.
 Not only can it help recruit and retain good employees, but it can also build your company’s reputation and brand.